0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/(Witty Title Here).md

 	- Justice in the Soul controls the different parts of the soul
 	- Intrinsic and instrumental value of justice

+### Form of the Good

+Book VII
+- Simile of the Sun
+- Divided Line
+- The Cave
 ## Analysis